adamrutter/dotfiles/awesome/.config/awesome/README.md

 ## Setting this up for yourself

-I'm using the stable release of Awesome (4.3), so first install that using your distribution's package manager
+I'm using the git version of Awesome, so first install that using a package manager/compiling from source.

 ### Dependencies